error404notfound/making-embedded-systems-homework/homework_week_6/README.md

 http://arm-software.github.io/CMSIS_5/General/html/index.html#License

 ### Port of VFD collective code fot neopizels on stm32
 https://www.thevfdcollective.com/ They have a Open Source statment but no refrence to an actual licence.
+This may be problematic in the future because there is no specific licencse.

+Trying to avoid creative commons share alike.

 ## Project requirement checklist
 - 3 perpherials: _PWM LEDS, accelerometor on I2C, gyroscope on SPI , USB_